h7k237/bluejay/README.md

 # bluejayhost

-Management functionality for an encrypted git repo
+Management functionality for an encrypted git repo.

 Two scripts encrypt and decrypt a git repo containing sensitive data (known as the vault).
 Unencrypted data should not be stored on disk so it is presented at